 Cloudinary is Fantastic!

 Both the auto-upload and fetch apis are perfect for use cases where you are proscribed from serving images from an origin domain.
+This is generally the case for content aggregation sites.

 Screen capture of Massive cloudinary usage